MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/protect-against-ransomware-microsoft-365-step1.md

 - [Exchange email management](#exchange-email-management-baseline)
 - [Additional baselines for Windows devices and client software](#additional-baselines)

 These baselines contain configuration settings and rules that are well-known by attackers.
-The absence of these baselines are quickly noticed and commonly exploited by cyber attackers.
+The absence of these baselines are quickly noticed and commonly exploited.

 ## Microsoft 365 security baseline